Harvard–Yale football rivalry: 1955

 Three greased pigs diverted the attention of 56,000 spectators at halftime on a snowy Saturday in New Haven.
-The pigs eluded tackles by groundskeepers and "compiled the most yards rushing of the afternoon," reported Charles Steedman of The Harvard Crimson.
+The pigs eluded tackles by groundskeepers and "compiled the most yards rushing of the afternoon", reported Charles Steedman of The Harvard Crimson.
 Rumor had it the Harvard Lampoon was responsible for the exhibition of porcine football skill on the gridiron.
-The Crimson reported "in any event it was certain [the pigs] hadn't been playmates of Handsome Dan."
+The Crimson reported "in any event it was certain [the pigs] hadn't been playmates of Handsome Dan".

 1961

-In 1961, The Harvard Crimson handed out a parody of The Yale Daily News indicating that President John F. Kennedy ‘40 would be at the game in New Haven.
-At The Game, Robert Ellis Smith ‘62, the President of The Crimson, wore a mask of President Kennedy and walked onto the field, flanked by “Secret Service” agents and a Harvard friend dressed as a military aide, as the Harvard Band played “Hail to the Chief.”
+According to The Harvard Crimson: "In 1961, The Crimson handed out a parody of The Yale Daily News indicating that President John F. Kennedy '40 would be at the game in New Haven.
+At The Game, Robert Ellis Smith '62, the President of The Crimson, wore a mask of the President and walked onto the field, flanked by 'Secret Service' agents as the Harvard Band played 'Hail to the Chief.'
 Reportedly, thousands of spectators were fooled."